Why physical activity is important for children with disability

 Light physical activities don’t noticeably change your child’s breathing or heart rate.
-These include activities like standing, leisurely walking, leisurely wheeling a wheelchair, or playing a musical instrument.
+These include activities like standing, leisurely walking, leisurely wheeling a wheelchair, or moving to music.

 Vigorous activities increase your child’s heart rate and make your child huff and puff a lot.
 Vigorous activities can happen in games or activities like cycling (including hand cycling), soccer, wheelchair sports and some forms of dance.